What is happening with the three former school sites?

 When it bought the three sites, Council’s intention was, subject to community support and appropriate planning permits, to appropriately redevelop each site.

 What about educational needs in the area?

 While Council is not responsible for delivering primary, secondary and tertiary education, it strongly supports improving, enhancing and providing more educational facilities within Banyule and will continue to advocate this position.
 The Victorian State Government is the lead agency for education.
 Any residents who share Council’s concern about local education are encouraged to contact the Victorian State Government through their local Member of Parliament.

-How will the school sites be developed?
+How the school sites will be developed?

 Each of the three former school sites is different in terms of geography, physical characteristics and local surrounds.
 Careful planning is therefore required to respond to existing site conditions, local context and community needs.
 While most of the land has been set aside for medium density residential use, part of the former Banksia Secondary College is zoned Public Use Zone Local Government (PUZ) and appropriate community use opportunities will be explored.
 This planning needs to be done in the context of nearby landholdings and other neighbouring sites.